 The amount of Capital Gains Tax (CGT) due depends on both your income level and the type of asset you’re selling.

 • For higher or additional-rate taxpayers, the CGT rate increases.
 For residential property sales (where the property is not your home), you’ll be taxed at 24% on gains above your annual allowance.
-Gains from other assets, such as investments or valuable possessions, will be taxed at 20%.
+Gains from other assets, such as investments or valuable possessions, will also be taxed at 24%.

-• For business owners, if you’re selling a trading business you’ve owned for at least two years, you might qualify for a reduced CGT rate of 10%, thanks to Business Asset Disposal Relief.
+• For business owners, if you’re selling a trading business you’ve owned for at least two years, you might qualify for a reduced CGT rate of 10%, thanks to Business Asset Disposal Relief, although this is set to rise on 6th April 2025 to 14%.

 Transferring assets to your spouse or civil partner